Patrick Yakowa: Political career

 Yakowa worked for the Ahmed Makarfi campaign organization in 2003, helping Governor Makarfi get reelected.

-He was also chairman of the Rivers State Screening Committee for the People's Democratic Party (PDP) in 2003.
+He was also chairman of the Rivers State Screening Committee for the Peoples Democratic Party (PDP) in 2003.

 Yakowa was appointed Secretary to the Government of Kaduna State in September 2003.

 He was appointed Deputy Governor of Kaduna State in July 2005, replacing Stephen Shekari, who had died on July 10.

 In December 2006, he was a contender to be PDP candidate for governor of Kaduna State, but lost out to Namadi Sambo.

 Yakowa ran as the running mate to Namadi Sambo, who was elected as Governor.

 In December 2009, Yakowa denied claims that state administration was marginalizing Southern Kaduna.
 He said statements to that effect were "bizarre and mischievous" and said the government was making special efforts to provide social amenities in the area.

 A southerner himself, he called on the people of the region to stop agitating for a southern governor candidate in the 2011 elections, but to help governor Namadi Sambo gain a second term, and wait for 2015 to get a southern governor.

 In May 2010, there were rumors that President Goodluck Jonathan would nominate Kaduna State governor Namadi Sambo as his vice president, which would cause Yakowa to become governor.
 If so, he would be the first person from Southern Kaduna and first Christian to become governor in the state, an innovation to which some Northern leaders objected.

 The rumors proved true and on 20 May 2010, the day after Sambo had become vice-president, Yakowa was sworn in as Kaduna governor.
 To reassure people in the ethnically and religiously mixed state, he said: "I am governor for all, irrespective of religious or tribal affiliation".

-Yakowa successfully ran for election as Kaduna Governor in the 26 April 2011 polls on the People's Democratic Party (PDP) platform.
+Yakowa successfully ran for election as Kaduna Governor in the 26 April 2011 polls on the Peoples Democratic Party (PDP) platform.
 In a close race, he polled 1,334,319 votes to clinch victory with a difference of 200,755 votes over the Congress for Progressive Change (CPC) candidate, Haruna Sae'ed, who came second with 1,133,564 votes.

 Death

-On 15 December 2012, the governor died in a helicopter crash along with the former National Security Adviser Gen. Owoye Andrew Azazi (rtd) while flying from Bayelsa state to Port Harcourt.
-They were returning from the funeral of Oronto Douglas' father in Beyelsa state.
+On 15 December 2012, Yakowa died in a helicopter crash along with the former National Security Adviser General Owoye Andrew Azazi (rtd) while flying from Bayelsa State to Port Harcourt.
+They were returning from the funeral of Oronto Douglas' father in Bayelsa state.

-Alhaji Mukhtar Ramalan Yero, the deputy governor of late Yakowa, was sworn-in the following day (Sunday, 16 December 2012) as the state's new governor by the state Chief Judge, Justice Rahila Cudjoe.
+Alhaji Mukhtar Ramalan Yero, the deputy governor to Yakowa, was sworn-in the following day (Sunday, 16 December 2012) as the state's new governor by the state Chief Judge, Justice Rahila Cudjoe.